cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 Clearly, flipping strand issues has not aligned the SNPs from both datasets here.
 Since it only concerns a small number of SNPs, it is the safest to throw them away, rather than spend more time on trying to resolve these remaining alignment issues. **Do we really have to throw all of these away?**

 **3) Remove problematic SNPs from your data and from the 1000 Genomes.**
+Here, we want to remove both SNPs that still don't match between data sets.

 ```bash
 awk '{print$1}' uncorresponding_SNPs.txt | sort -u > SNPs_for_exclusion.txt
 plink --bfile corrected_map --exclude SNPs_for_exclusion.txt --make-bed --out $FILE_QC.extract.rem